 The students who have succeeded in this course;

-II.
-Highlight the basic reasons for the decline and fall of the Ottoman Empire.
+Explain the fundamental reasons for the decline and fall of the Ottoman Empire.

-III.
-Identify major political structures, institutions, actors, and ideologies in the Turkish Republic.
+Describe the main political structures, institutions, actors and ideologies in the Republic of Turkey.

-IV.
-Identify the basic dynamics of transition from single party to multi–party politics in Republican Turkey.
+Describe the basic dynamics of the transition from single-party to multi-party politics in the Republican Era of Turkey.

-V. Identify continuities and ruptures between Ottoman and Republican Turkey.
+Describe the continuities and ruptures between the Ottoman Empire and the Republic of Turkey.

 Course Content